SC92113/LLM-Function-Calling-and-Data-Extraction/README.md

 # LLM-Function-Calling-and-Data-Extraction

-🛠️ This project is supported by DeepLearning.AI and Nexusflow.
+### 🛠️ This project is supported by DeepLearning.AI and Nexusflow.

--
+### 🎯 Goal
+- Build a Dialogue Feature Extraction System

-💡 Key concepts are included and applied in the project.
+### 💡 Key concepts are included and applied in the project.

 - **Function calling**
   - Single function falling